Gradient Correction in Federated Learning with Adaptive Optimization: Experiments

-Figure~\ref{fig:non-iid} illustrates the performance improvement of our algorithm compared to {\tt LocalAdam} under varying levels of non-iid data.
-We vary the Dirichlet parameter $\alpha$ from 0.1 to 1 to represent different levels of non-i.i.d.
-When evaluating the total global iterations, the performance gap between {\tt LocalAdam} and our proposed methods is more pronounced under high data heterogeneity.
-In contrast, for the more i.i.d. setting, the performance gap between {\tt FAdamET} and {\tt LocalAdam} becomes negligible, and the gap between {\tt LocalAdam} and {\tt FAdamGT} also narrows.
-When evaluating the total communication per client, we can see that though {\tt FAdamET} cannot match the performance of {\tt LocalAdam}, {\tt FAdamGT} still outperforms {\tt LocalAdam} under high data heterogeneity.
-These observations demonstrate that \textit{parameter tracking significantly enhances performance in scenarios with high data heterogeneity, while maintaining comparable performance to baseline methods in low heterogeneity settings.}
+\textbf{Impact of Data Heterogeneity.} Figure~\ref{fig:non-iid} illustrates the performance improvement of our algorithm compared to {\tt LocalAdam} under varying levels of non-iid data.
+We vary the Dirichlet parameter $\alpha$ from 0.1 to 1 to represent levels of non-i.i.d.
+When evaluating communication rounds, the gap between {\tt LocalAdam} and {\tt FAdamGC} is more pronounced under high data heterogeneity.
+In contrast, for more i.i.d. settings, the performance gap between {\tt FAdamGC} and {\tt LocalAdam} becomes negligible.
+When evaluating the run time, we can see that {\tt FAdamGC} still outperforms {\tt LocalAdam} under high data heterogeneity.
+We also see that {\tt FAdamGC} mitigates data heterogeneity better than {\tt FA-NT}, this observation aligns with Theorem~\ref{thm:pt_special} and \ref{thm:nt_special}, showing that GC deals with data heterogeneity better than Naive Tracking.

-Figure~\ref{fig:tracking_rate} evaluates the performance of our proposed methods under different subset sizes \( Y \) used for updating tracking terms.
+\textbf{Communication Efficiency under Different $\widetilde{S}$.} Figure~\ref{fig:tracking_rate} evaluates the performance of our proposed methods under different subset sizes \( \Tilde{S} \) used for updating tracking terms.
 We set the total clients to be $n = 100$.
 In these set of experiments, we increase the client sample size from $S = 10$ to $S = 50$.
-This allows a wider range of $Y$ value to compare the difference in terms of communication efficiency.
-We then compare the communication and computation cost for both algorithms across various $Y$ values ranging from 1 to 50.
-The results reveal that, for both {\tt FAdamET} and {\tt FAdamGT}, the total iterations to achieve certain accuracy under increases slowly as the $Y$ value decreases. \textit{This finding demonstrates the possibility to significantly reduce the total number of communications required by the parameter tracking process without compromising training performance}.
+This allows a wider range of $\widetilde{S}$ value to compare the difference in terms of communication efficiency.
+We then compare the communication and computation cost for both algorithms across various $\widetilde{S}$ values ranging from 1 to 50.
+The results reveal that, for both {\tt FA-NT} and {\tt FAdamGC}, the total iterations to achieve certain accuracy under increases slowly as the $\widetilde{S}$ value decreases. \textit{This finding demonstrates the possibility to significantly reduce the total number of communications required by the drift compensation process without compromising training performance}.
 The implication is particularly valuable when communication costs are a major bottleneck.